 On this Page:

 Costs to foster and adopt

 The cost to foster or adopt often depends on the type of child placement agency used.
 Colorado is an agency state, which means you must use either a private or a county child placement agency.
-Private child placement agencies provide adoption licensing services for a fee of $1,800 to $3,500.
 View a list of private child placement agencies in Colorado.